 - 8 large eggs

-- 1 package frozen spinach, thawed and well drained
+- 284g package frozen chopped spinach, thawed and well drained

 - 5 thick slices of bacon, diced

-- 1 cup Swiss cheese, shredded Gruyere or Ementhal work also)
+- 1 cup Swiss cheese, shredded Gruyere or Ementhal work well

 - salt and pepper